Cheap Car Insurance in 2026: How to Find Affordable Coverage

 High-Risk Drivers

 Drivers with accidents, violations, or DUI convictions face premium increases that can range from 20% to over 100% above standard rates.
-In 2026, forecasts indicate DUI surcharges of 35%+ and teen/high-risk surcharges of 17%+.
 After a DUI, you may need to file an SR-22 certificate proving you carry minimum coverage, and you'll likely be classified as high-risk for 3–5 years.
-Check our guide on car insurance rate stabilization in 2026 to understand how high-risk surcharges are evolving.
+Read our guide on car insurance rate increases in 2026 to understand how high-risk surcharges are evolving.

 Strategies for High-Risk Drivers: